-Drive My Career is the employment initiative launched by the National Franchised Dealers Association (NFDA) in 2018.
-Over the past two years and a half, Drive My Career has been polling its target audience to investigate their perception of the automotive sector and provide franchised dealers with valuable insights.
+Drive My Career, the employment initiative launched by NFDA in 2018, has been polling its target audience to investigate their perception of the automotive sector and provide franchised dealers with valuable insights.

 During the lockdown, Drive My Career surveyed 200 people aged 16 to 24 to understand their feelings towards their current job and how important ‘job stability’ is to them.